WoltLab/docs.woltlab.com/docs/php/api/form_builder/structure.md

 By default, form field are mutable.

+#### `IInputModeFormField`

+`IInputModeFormField` has to be implemented by form fields that support the [`inputmode` attribute](https://html.spec.whatwg.org/multipage/interaction.html#input-modalities:-the-inputmode-attribute).
+The implementing class has to implement the methods `inputMode(?string $inputMode): self` and `getInputMode(): ?string`, which are used to set and get the input mode, respectively.
+`TInputModeFormField` provides a default implementation of these two methods.

 #### `IMaximumFormField`

 `IMaximumFormField` has to be implemented by form fields if the entered value must have a maximum value.